medplum/medplum/packages/docs/docs/tutorials/medplum-hello-world.md

 ## Explore Medplum Hello World

-The Medplum Hello World demo presents is a simple application that presents a list of patients, along with detailed information for each one.
+The Medplum Hello World demo is a simple application that presents a list of current patients, along with detailed patient information.

 In this section, we'll familiarize ourselves with functionality of the Hello World demo.
-Follow-on tutorials will dive deeper into how the demo was built.
+Follow-on tutorials will dive deeper into how the app was built.

 ### Sign-in